Mr-Spect3r/HoneyPot-Wallet/README.md

 A trap for profit seekers, for example, you distribute a wallet with $40 Tether in it + password, the victim needs $4 Tron to withdraw Tether, after the Tron enters the wallet, the amount for the wallet is immediately You will be sent!
 `

+# Note:

+- Honeypot wallet must have some balance
+- To use, use a new wallet and private key as a honeypot
+- Run when you need it

 <img src="https://github.com/user-attachments/assets/4b942809-3423-45d6-aef8-4b314ffce1c0">

 ## Honeypot Wallet Tool